-- 60. All Directorates are expected to prepare and monitor Business Plans which set out the actions required to meet the outcomes set in the Council Plan and the targets and measures used to monitor their delivery.
-These are in place and will be reviewed regularly and will be updated and refreshed as needed as part of the annual refresh of the Council Plan by the County Council. - 61.
+- 63. All directorates are expected to prepare and monitor Business Plans which set out the actions required to meet the outcomes set in the Council Plan and the targets and measures used to monitor their delivery.
+These are in place and will be reviewed regularly and will be updated and refreshed as needed as part of the annual refresh of the Council Plan by the County Council. - 64.
 The public facing Performance Dashboard provides details on progress on the key indicators of the Council Plan.
 This is underpinned by the business assurance framework which, together with the corporate performance dashboard provide assurance that the Council's priorities are implemented.
-The Cabinet reviews the performance dashboard as part of the Performance and Resources Report (PRR) and it is scrutinised by each of the Scrutiny Committees, the full dashboard being referred to Performance and Finance Scrutiny Committee through the PRR. - 62.
+The Cabinet reviews the performance dashboard as part of the Performance and Resources Report (PRR) and it is scrutinised by each of the scrutiny committees, the full dashboard being referred to Performance and Finance Scrutiny Committee through the PRR. - 65.
 The Performance & Insights Team has developed and implemented a reporting tool which provides data on the corporate health of the organisation.
-This is reported to the Executive Leadership Team on a quarterly basis, complementary to the performance dashboard, and supplemented by focused data on critical service areas.
-The Council is also responding to the performance and productivity data being published by the new Office for Local Government (Oflog) to compare the performance of local authorities nationally.
-The Executive Leadership Team, with support from the Performance & Insights Team, has agreed a performance management and governance framework for 2024/25. - 63.
+This is reported to ELT on a quarterly basis, complementary to the performance dashboard, and supplemented by focused data on critical service areas.
+The ELT, with support from the Performance & Insight Team, has agreed a performance management and governance framework for 2025/26. - 66.
 The Performance and Resources Report (PRR) provides an overview of performance against the priorities within the Council Plan and tracks financial performance to ensure intended outcomes are kept in focus and expenditure controlled.
-The Performance and Resources Report focuses on the delivery of: - Council Plan and Performance Measures - Medium Financial Term Strategy and in-year budget - Culture and Workforce - Service and Corporate Improvement - Corporate Risk Management - 64.
+The Performance and Resources Report focuses on the delivery of: - Council Plan and Performance Measures - Medium Financial Term Strategy and in-year budget - Culture and Workforce

+- Service and Corporate Improvement - Corporate Risk Management - 67.
 Executive (member or officer) decision reports provide the public record of all significant decisions to implement service plans and spend.
-They are required to show the intended outcomes, the rationale for the proposal, implications for Council resources, other options considered but not pursued, advice received, consultation undertaken and how risks are managed. - 65.
-The Executive is supported by a number of officer boards chaired by senior officers to ensure oversight of strategic areas of Council business on behalf of the Executive Leadership Team.
+They are required to show the intended outcomes, the rationale for the proposal, implications for Council resources, other options considered but not pursued, advice received, consultation undertaken and how risks are managed. - 68.
+The Executive is supported by a number of officer boards chaired by senior officers to ensure oversight of strategic areas of Council business on behalf of the ELT.
 These boards co-ordinate subject matter expertise as well as overseeing arrangements for the delivery of priorities at an officer level prior to member consideration.
 They comprise a board to oversee capital programme planning, one for the climate change strategy and one for strategic procurement.
-Each board is chaired by a member of ELT. - 66.
-The boards were reviewed during 2022 to provide greater understanding of their purpose and output for both officers and members and to ensure their effectiveness in delivering corporate aims in a timely and transparent way.
-They are also described in officer guide to governance to assist in making their work and purpose better understood.
-They will be further reviewed during 2024/25 to ensure their alignment with their respective aims and to ensure a full understanding of their function, purpose and value within the governance of the Council.
+Each board is chaired by a member of ELT. - 69.
+The boards were reviewed during 2024/25 to ensure their alignment with their respective aims and to ensure a full understanding of their function, purpose and value within the governance of the Council.